TritonDataCenter/rfd/rfd/0013/README.md

    When creating a new resource (e.g. machine), the role tags are automatically added to the instance based on which role(s) are passed in the create command (no --role arg means "tag all of my roles").
+6. There is also a hardcoded 'administrator' role that acts as a super-user role, granting full access to everything the account owns.
-5. Account owner is free to define roles, policies and tag their resources to achieve granular RBAC.
+7. Account owner is free to define roles, policies and tag their resources to achieve granular RBAC.
 There is no out-of-the-box role but the Portal has a few canned roles that are inserted to user's profile behind the scenes for the KVM docker host and registry feature.
-6. Every time a CloudAPI call is issued, the caller (subuser) and the account logins are passed to mahi to get the roles and policies associated with the caller.
+8. Every time a CloudAPI call is issued, the caller (subuser) and the account logins are passed to mahi to get the roles and policies associated with the caller.
 If the API endpoint is not authorized in any of the subuser's role policies or the resource involved is tagged to a role that the subuser doesn't have, an "NotAuthorized" error is returned to the caller.
-7. Once a subuser has passed authentication and authorization, the caller invokes the operation **on behalf of the account owner**.
+9. Once a subuser has passed authentication and authorization, the caller invokes the operation **on behalf of the account owner**.
 From the perspective of the backend API (e.g. vmapi), it sees only the account owner's uuid.
 All owner_uuid references point to the account owner.
 The subuser's identity is tracked